QUARRY ROCK IS CLOSED

 Close to 50 kilometres of maintained trails make up the Baden Powell Trail.
 They go past the entrance to the Grouse Grind‘s grueling trail of steps up to Grouse Mountain, through magnificent Capilano River Regional Park and past the Lynn Valley Suspension Bridge in Lynn Canyon Park.

+The Baden Powell Trail also goes through part of Mt.
+Seymour Provincial Park, over the Seymour River and up to Quarry Rock overlooking Deep Cove and the waters of Indian Arm.
 It’s trails like the Baden Powell Trail that make the North Shore world-famous for nature and outdoor recreation.

 The Baden Powell Trail is not a loop, meaning that you need to arrange transportation differently for the start and end of your hike unless you simply retrace your steps.
 The trail also has numerous entrance points so you can break the hike up over different days and trips.